merchisdk/sdk/docs/_typescript/other_entities.md

   - name:
     content:
 content_markdown: |-
-  You may be wondering what other entities exist aside from categories.
-  A complete list s available in the endpoint reference, below.
+  The examples so far haev mostly used categories.
+You may be wondering what other entities exist.
+A complete list s available in the endpoint reference below.
 ---